Khovanov homology and quantum error-correcting codes

-{\bf{Acknowledgments}} We greatly appreciate Professor Rostislav Akhmechet\footnote{R.A. thanks Joshua Sussan, Benjamin Audoux, and Leonid Pryadko for helpful discussions.} for the guidance and support throughout the project, Alvaro Martinez for advising us, Professor George Dragomir for organizing the REU, and Columbia Department of Mathematics as well as Columbia Undergraduate Scholars Program for the financial support.
+{\bf{Acknowledgments}.} R.A. thanks Joshua Sussan, Benjamin Audoux, and Leonid Pryadko for helpful discussions.
+We thank Alvaro Martinez for advising us, Professor George Dragomir for organizing the REU, and Columbia Department of Mathematics as well as Columbia Undergraduate Scholars Program for the financial support.
 F.L. and E.S. thank the Columbia mathematics department for financial support.
 M.H.
 Z.X and P.K. thank the I. I. Rabi Scholars program for their financial support.
 N.M. thanks the Columbia Science Research Fellows program for financial support.